 It may especially be an issue if you are already experiencing problems with memory or other aspects of cognitive function.

-One approach is to ask your doctor to calculate the total anticholinergic cognitive burden of the medicines you are taking.
-If yours is relatively high, your physician might be able to make adjustments to use the absolute lowest effective dose or exchange certain drug combinations with others having fewer side effects.
+One approach is to ask your doctor to calculate the total anticholinergic cognitive burden of the medicines you are taking, or try to estimate it yourself as explained above.
+If your ACB burden is relatively high, your physician might be able to make adjustments to use the absolute lowest effective dose or exchange certain drug combinations with others having fewer side effects.

 Experiencing some memory loss as we get older is normal.
 But it makes no sense to artificially trigger mental deterioration by over-using medications known to have side effects linked to memory loss and dementia.